-Meat is a crucial protein source for a healthy dog diet and eliminating carbs by feeding your dog a ketogenic dog food like Visionary Pet.
+Meat is a vital protein source for a healthy dog diet and eliminating carbs by feeding your dog a ketogenic dog food like Visionary Pet.
 But not all meat is the same or equally suitable for your pet.
 Consider including these meats:

-- Beef is a common dog food choice.
-It’s rich with vitamin B and iron and contains high levels of protein and fat.
+- Beef-based dog food is rich with vitamin B and iron, but it also contains high levels of protein and fat.
 It’s typically more expensive and made with heavily-processed beef byproducts.
 Consider buying whole meat cuts that you prepare yourself.

 - Organically-produced chicken, like beef, provides a rich source of protein.